 140 pages, with 35 color reproductions, 12.25 x 9.5 in., printed in the United States.

-New York: Tony Shafrazi Gallery, 1990
+New York: Tony Shafrazi Gallery, 1990.
+OP

 Who Framed Modern Art or the Quantitative Life of Roger Rabbit